slightlynybbled/tk_tools/docs/canvas_widgets.rst

 Canvas Widgets
 ==============

-These widgets provide some sort of visual feedback to the user using the canvas.
+These widgets provide visual feedback to the user using the canvas.

 ``RotaryScale``
 ---------------